Novartis AG (NVS) can’t be written off after posting last 3-months Average volume of 1.74M

-Novartis AG (NVS) is priced at $86.49 after the most recent trading session.
-At the very opening of the session, the stock price was $87.29 and reached a high price of $87.34, prior to closing the session it reached the value of $87.57.
-The stock touched a low price of $86.46.Recently in News on September 8, 2021, Sandoz strengthens pipeline by entering into agreement for biosimilar bevacizumab, a key oncology medicine.
+Let’s start up with the current stock price of Novartis AG (NVS), which is $85.70 to be very precise.
+The Stock rose vividly during the last session to $87.34 after opening rate of $87.29 while the lowest price it went was recorded $86.46 before closing at $86.49.Recently in News on September 8, 2021, Sandoz strengthens pipeline by entering into agreement for biosimilar bevacizumab, a key oncology medicine.
 Sandoz enters into commercialization agreement for biosimilar bevacizumab with Bio-Thera Solutions, Ltd., for treatment of multiple types of cancers1,2.
 You can read further details here

 Novartis AG had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $98.52 on 01/25/21, with the lowest value was $82.29 for the same time period, recorded on 03/05/21.